 The Tory leadership hopefuls were asked during a debate if they would give Stokes a knighthood, and frontrunner Boris Johnson said: “I will give dukedoms, whatever – I will go to the maximum, to, what, the Garter King of Arms.
 Yes is the answer, absolutely.”

 Jeremy Hunt said: “Of course.”

-The 2005 Ashes-winning England team became infamous for their own reception at Number 10, in well-publicised scenes not replicated by the victorious World Cup squad.
+The 2005 Ashes-winning England team are remembered for their own reception at Number 10, in well-publicised scenes not replicated by the victorious World Cup squad.

 Players including Andrew Flintoff and Kevin Pietersen hit the headlines for their indulgence the day after their historic victory.